rg-epicodus/AND-PlayedThat/README.md

 * Clone the repo
 * Open in Android Studio
 * Start Virtual Android Device
-* Run App and ue on Emulator
+* Run App and view on Emulator

 ## Specifications